Hughes Aerospace Corporation

 Hughes Aerospace Corporation is an American air navigation service provider that specializes in the design, validation, and maintenance of instrument flight procedures.
-The company is noted for work in Performance-based navigation (PBN) and rotorcraft operations.
+The company's work includes Performance-based navigation (PBN) and rotorcraft operations.

 History

-Hughes Aerospace was established in 2008 by Chris Baur, a former pilot with the U.S. Army, Coast Guard, Air Force, and Continental Airlines.
-The company was created to address growing demand for advanced navigation procedure design and expanded its operations to work with airports, commercial operators, government agencies, and international aviation authorities.
+Hughes Aerospace was established in 2008 by Chris Baur, a former pilot with the U.S. Army, U.S. Coast Guard, U.S. Air Force, the US Customs Service and Continental Airlines.
+The company was created to address growing demand for advanced navigation procedure design and expanded its operations to work with airports, commercial operators, government agencies, military, and international aviation authorities.

-Hughes Aerospace was founded in 2008 by Chris Baur and is headquartered in Houston, Texas.
-It holds certification from the Federal Aviation Administration (FAA) as a Part 97 Public Service Provider and is endorsed by the International Civil Aviation Organization (ICAO) as an air navigation service provider.
+Hughes Aerospace is headquartered in Houston, Texas.
+It holds certification from the Federal Aviation Administration (FAA) as a Part 97 Public Service Provider and is endorsed by the International Civil Aviation Organization (ICAO) and other sovereign nations as an air navigation service provider.

 Regulatory status

 The FAA has approved Hughes Aerospace as a Part 97 Public Service Provider, authorizing it to develop and maintain public instrument flight procedures in the United States.
 ICAO endorsement allows the company to provide similar services internationally, including China.